tdiepenb/SE_HW11/README.md

 ## Main Branch

-This change is made on the Main Branch
+This change is made on the Main Branch (this change was made in the github editor)